 Captured two Pro Series East poles: Aug.
 2 at Iowa and Sept.
 21 at New Hampshire.

 Captured one Pro Series West pole Nov.
 8 at Phoenix.

 Competed in Late Model Stock Cars, winning 10 races, including his first start at I-10 Speedway in Blythe, California.

 Won 15 races in 22 starts on his way to winning the 2011 United States Auto Club (USAC) National Focus Young Guns Championship.

 Earned Quarter Midget championships in Sr. Honda and Sr. Stock divisions.

-Competed in Quarter Midgets at Pomona Valley, California and Orange Show, California.
+Competed in Quarter Midgets at Orange Show, California.

 Competed in Quarter Midgets at Pomona Valley and Orange Show.

 Competed in Quarter Midgets at Pomona Valley.